Work at CBC/Radio-Canada

 A place with purpose.
 CBC/Radio-Canada has always been a highly-regarded pioneer of media technology.
 Not just in Canada, but around the world.
 Today, we’re transforming ourselves from a conventional radio and television broadcaster into a modern digital media company.
 Technology is the driving force and we are the team making it happen.

-CBC/Radio-Canada is looking for a Technical Project Lead to join our Engineering team to lead and take part in projects focused on IT and Telecommunications.
-The successful incumbent will be based in Montreal, working primarily on local projects, with eventual and occasional travel to Toronto.
+CBC/Radio-Canada is looking for a hands-on Project Lead to join our Engineering team, to both lead and take part in projects focused on deploying broadcasting and IT technology.
+This is a full-time permanent position, and the successful incumbent will be based in Toronto, working primarily on local projects, with eventual and occasional travel to various other sites nationally.
 CBC/Radio-Canada operates one of the world’s leading technology infrastructures and one of the largest private networks, which distributes its content and services exclusively across the country.
-In this position, you will play an essential role in the design, optimization and project delivery, including updating, installing, configuring and testing equipment, software and systems.
+In this position, you will play an essential role in the design, optimization, implementation and project delivery, including updating, installing, configuring and testing equipment, software and systems.
 You will ensure the design and implementation of systems you supervise in accordance with CBC/Radio-Canada and industry best practices as well as current federal and provincial regulations.